Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/03-game-setup.md

     int zCoord = UnityEngine.Random.Range(cols - 5, cols - 2);

-    // Keep trying random cells until we find an open one or we've tried 1000 times. int repeats = 0;
+    // Keep trying random cells until we find an open one or we've tried 1000 times.
+    // IMPORTANT: This is assuming a public accessor 'Data' added to the maze constructor. int repeats = 0;
     while (mazeConstructor.Data[zCoord, xCoord] != 0 && repeats < 1000)
     {